5 Reasons to Visit Bordeaux Old Town

 Where Is Bordeaux Old Town?

-Bordeaux Old Town forms the core of the city’s Port de la Lune (Port of the Moon) UNESCO World Heritage Site.
-Filled with monuments and elegant stone buildings, the Old Town roughly coincides with the ancient parishes of Saint-Pierre, Saint-Colombe, Saint-Michel, and Sainte-Croix.
+Bordeaux Old Town forms the core of the city’s Port of the Moon, UNESCO World Heritage Site.
+Filled with monuments and elegant stone buildings, the Old Town roughly coincides with the ancient parishes of Saint-Pierre, Saint-Colombe, basilica of Saint-Michel and Sainte-Croix.

 Visitors could happily never leave this chain of avenues, since they contain several museums, the cathedral, excellent shopping, and sights including the landmarks of Place de la Bourse and the riverside.
 However, stick to just these streets and you will miss some of the more unusual things to do in Bordeaux which exist beyond this fascinating area.

 Before Bordeaux there was a Roman settlement by the name of Burdigala.
 But when the Romans went back across the Alps into Italy, those that remained eventually inhabited the area today known as the Saint-Pierre neighborhood.

 Saint-Pierre can therefore be thought of as the birthplace of Bordeaux.
 The church of Saint-Pierre is one of the city’s oldest as a result.
 Surrounded by quaint lanes, it contains the final resting place of several important English nobles, since the region was ruled by England in the early medieval period.
 The church also has some magnetic stained glass and a pieta statue dating from the 1600s.
 However, it’s the Basilica de Saint-Michel and neighboring bell tower (flèche) which take the crown for stunning exterior design.

 The attractions of Bordeaux Old Town don’t stop with the church of Saint-Pierre or Saint-Michel.
 In fact, there are so many sights of note and monuments in Bordeaux you won’t want to miss within such a small area that it is well worth booking onto a private tour of Bordeaux.